Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/Lesson/Lesson-3-hints.md

 When having multiple geometries in a same GeoDataFrame (such as Points and Polygons), it is **necessary to drop either one of them when saving the GeoDataFrame into a Shapefile**.
 In other words, it means that you can only have a single column having Shapely geometries when saving the GeoDataFrame into a Shapefile.

-First, replace the values in the `geometry`column with the buffer polygos, and after that remove the duplicate column:
+First, replace the values in the `geometry`column with the buffer polygos, and after that remove the duplicate column from your GeoDataFrame:

  ```python
  # Drop a column ´geometry